PayU-EMEA/woo-payu-payment-gateway/readme.txt

 Upon plugin update from version 1.X to version 2.X the existing config data will be automatically converted.

 == Changelog ==
+= 2.0.3 =
+* Better js and css enqueue and optimize load methods
+* Better UX for bank icons
 = 2.0.2 =
 * Fix #31 js loading dependency
 * Fix #30 remove 100% layout width